-Panel Schedule
+Roundtable Schedule

-For this year's conference, each participant has prepared a multimedia "poster" and many will be joining a roundtable to talk about their research.
-At FSNNA, posters provide a summary of contributors' most important points or findings, while roundtables offer a space for interactive conversation around shared themes.
+For this year's conference, each participant has prepared a multimedia "poster" and will be joining a roundtable to talk about their research.
+At FSNNA, posters provide a summary of contributors' most important points or finding, while roundables offer a space for interactive conversation around shared themes.
 Roundtables will begin with short introductions to each participant's scholarly work, followed by discussion and a moderated Q&A.

 Posters are available for viewing any time in Discord.
-We encourage you to take a look ahead of the roundtable and to keep the discussion going in each poster's dedicated Discord channel!
+We encourage you to take a look ahead of the roundtable and to keep the discussion going in each poster's dedicated discord channel!

-The entire conference, from October 22 to October 26, runs on US Eastern Time (ET).
+The entire conference, from October 22 to October 26, runs on US Eastern Time.